 Check current guidelines with respect to conceiving a child after visiting a zika-endemic region.
-In 2018 UK advice was to avoid conception whilst in the region, and for eight weeks afterwards for females, and for six months afterwards for males.
+In 2018, UK advice was to avoid conception while in the region, and for eight weeks afterwards for females, and for six months afterwards for males.

-Be aware of the following symptoms of malaria both whilst away and several months after your return:
+Be aware of the following symptoms of malaria both while away and several months after your return:

 Seek medical advice immediately whilst away, and when back in the UK, if you become unwell.
 Mention that you have travelled to a malaria endemic area.